 If you are currently a registered representative of a broker-dealer and want to sign up for the Series 65 examination, you must go through your firm’s Web CRD account by using Form U4.

-The testing fee for taking the Series 65 examination is one hundred and sixty-five dollars ($165) at the time of this writing.
+The testing fee for taking the Series 65 examination is one hundred and eighty-seven dollars ($187) at the time of this writing.
 When you complete the Form U10 online, you will be required to pay this examination fee with a credit card or electronic (ACH) payment online.
 The Series 65 testing fee does not include the costs of study materials or the fee that the state securities regulator will charge when the individual applies to become an investment advisor representative in a particular state.

 You have 120 days to take your Series 65 exam.
 After 120 days from its opening, your Series 65 exam window will expire.